ibm-cloud-docs/vpc/cr-list-table.md

 {: #cr-list-tables-using-the-cli}
 {: cli}

+Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

 To list the routing tables for a VPC by using the CLI, run the following command:

 ```sh